thethales/poliglota.js/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/thethales/poliglota.js/blob/master/LICENSE) file for details

 ## Acknowledgments

-* This little project was made out of a imediate code necessity, feel free to contribute and suggest any improvments.
+* This little project was made out of a immediate thought spark, feel free to contribute and suggest any improvments.